xmos/lib_xcore_math/lib_xs3_math/doc/src/getting_started.md

 The functions in @ref bfp_vector_functions32 take `bfp_s32_t` references as input and output parameters.

-Functions in the high-level API generally are prefixed with `bfp_`.
+Functions in the BFP API generally are prefixed with `bfp_`.

 #### Initializing BFP Vectors ####